-Apart from learning, inventing and discovering another great benefit is great Value for Money – Science degrees stand as one of the best value for money degrees.
+Apart from learning, inventing and discovering another great benefit is great Value for Money – Master in Science degrees stand as one of the best value for money.
 Science graduates generally earn well above the average graduate salary.
 They also get more student-teacher contact time along with cutting-edge equipment and teaching methodologies.

 Master in Science – MSc.

 The MSc stands for Magister Scientiae, which is Latin for ‘Master of Science.’
-The standard Master’s qualification taught courses in science and technology, engineering, and maths (STEM) subjects.
+The standard Master’s qualification taught courses in science and technology, engineering, and math (STEM) subjects.

 A ‘Master of Science’ is a level 7 qualification in the United Kingdom.
 It’s equivalent to MBA, MA, MRes, and other postgraduate Masters degrees.

-In Canada and the US, the MSc is a postgraduate (or ‘graduate’) level degree.
+In Canada and the US, the Master in Science is a postgraduate (or ‘graduate’) level degree.
 Students can study it as part of a more extended graduate program that eventually awards a Ph.D. or a standalone qualification.

 Before completing their degree, MSc candidates are to conduct research and present a thesis paper or dissertation.
 MSc, a significant milestone in one’s career, demonstrating considerable additional expertise and training over and above an undergraduate degree.

 Completing a master’s degree typically takes one to two years of study at an accredited college, university, or professional school.
 However, various factors may increase or decrease the amount of time taken from enrollment to graduation.